adonairc/tt06-dda/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

-# DDA solver for Lorenz equations
+# DDA solver for damped spring-mass problem

-Hardware accelerator to solve Lorenz nonlinear differential equations submitted to [TinyTapeout 6](https://tinytapeout.com).
+16-bit hardware accelerator to solve the damped-spring-mass differential equations submitted to [TinyTapeout 6](https://tinytapeout.com).
 - [Read the technical documentation for this project](docs/info.md)

 ## What is a DDA solver?